cgaona1/cgaona1/README.md

 - 👋 Hi, I’m Christopher!
 Call me Chris if you like 😃
 - 👀 Outside of school and work you'll see me playing video games 👾 and hanging out with my family/friends
-- 🎓 I’m currently an undergraduate at the University of Northern Colorado in the process of getting my Bachelors Degree in Software Engineering by Spring 2022
+- 🎓 I earned my undergraduate degree in Software Engineering from the of University of Northern Colorado on May 2022
 - 🔍 You can checkout my different school and personal projects that I have been working on GitHub
 - 📪 You can reach out to me through email 📧 at gaonachris930@gmail.com